 - matching thread, sewing machine, iron, pins or sewing clips, scissors

 What is the best fabric for a table runner, you ask?
-First, you'll want it to be easily washable, and it must stand the warmth radiating from your plate (or casserole).
+First, you'll want any table cloth to be easily washable, and it must stand the warmth radiating from your plate (or casserole).
 Quilting cotton is great because it's available in tons of colors and prints, but I prefer canvas, home decor-weight because I don't need to interface it.
 Saves tons of time!
 Linen and damask are among my favorites, too.
-And chambray works beautifully for table runners, placemats, and potholders too - take a look here!
+And chambray works beautifully for table linens in general: dining table runners, placemats, and potholders too - take a look here!

 Join the FREE 7-part email course and make 6 beautiful items for your home!
 You'll love it!